K-Schubert/TdF-Winners/README.md

 </p>

 # Modelling 1
 The model will be used to predict whether a junior/neopro/U23 rider has the potential to win big races at the highest level.
-Based on a cross-sectional and autoregressive approach, I will first compare established pro riders progression to candidate riders.
-Using a clustering algorithm, the idea is to project a successful pro rider's results into a lower dimensional space and see if the candidate rider's features are clustered with the successful professional's features.
+Based on a cross-sectional (1) and time-series (2) approach, I will first compare established pro riders progression to candidate riders.

+For (1), we can for example compare trends in UCI rankings progression or seasonal results for selected riders, then model these trends to extract parameters of successful progression.
+These parameters can then be compared to candidate riders to see if they "fit" a succesful rider's progression.

+For (2), we can extract cross-sectional features of many successful riders and run a clustering algoritm to determine what features contribute to a rider's success.
+A comparison can then be made with a candidate rider.

 # Modelling 2
 The model will be built to try and predict final race classification for a given rider.
 The intuition is that: